intel-iot-devkit/how-to-code-samples/alarm-clock/cpp/README.md

 MQTT message published: { d: {value: '3256'} }
 ```

+### Running the example with the cloud server (optional)

+To run the example with the optional backend data store, you need to set the `SERVER` and `AUTH_TOKEN` environment variables.
+You can do this in Intel® System Studio as follows:

+1. From the **Run** menu, select **Run Configurations**.<br> The **Run Configurations** dialog box is displayed.
+2. Under **C/C++ Remote Application**, click **doorbell**.<br> This displays the information for the application.
+3. In the **Commands to execute before application** field, add the following environment variables, except use the server and authentication token that correspond to your own setup:<br>

+        chmod 755 /tmp/alarm-clock;export API_KEY="YOURKEY"; export SERVER="http://intel-examples.azurewebsites.net/logger/alarm-clock"; export AUTH_TOKEN="YOURTOKEN"

+4. Click **Apply** to save your new environment variables.

+Now when you run your program using the **Run** button, it should be able to call your server to save the data right from your board

-When the program uploads to the Intel® IoT Platform, your RGB LCD shows the current time.<br>
+When the program uploads to the Intel-based platform, your RGB LCD shows the current time.<br>
 ![](./../../images/cpp/alarm-clock-lcd.jpg)

 Refer to ![How it Works](./../README.md#how-it-works) for details on the functionality.